 As such, there would be limited reason for Virgin to decide to launch a Virgin Amex card alongside their recent launch of the two brand new Virgin Atlantic Reward MasterCards.
 With the launch of the two new cards, I thought I’d take a look at the benefits of each one and compare them to the likes of the American Express Gold Card which essentially doubles as a Virgin Atlantic American Express credit card (as well as numerous others) in my eyes.

 The ‘Gold’ Virgin Atlantic Amex Card

 Whilst not quite literally a branded American Express Virgin Atlantic credit card, the reward points earned with the free American Express Gold Card can be transferred directly to Virgin Flyer Club at a rate of 1:1.
-With a large sign-up bonus of 20,000 points (or 22,000 if you use this link) the American Express Gold Card offers a great (if not better) alternative to a branded Virgin Amex card.
+With a reasonable sign-up bonus of 10,000 points (or 12,000 if you use this link) the American Express Gold Card offers a great (if not better) alternative to a branded Virgin Amex card.